-Making road safety an important part of your organisation's culture encourages every employee to be responsible for safe driving.
-It also ensures the corporation provides safe fleet vehicles for staff to use.
+Making road safety an important part of your organisation's culture encourages every employee to share in the responsibility for travelling safely.
+It also ensures the organisation provides a safe fleet vehicles for employees to use.

-Creating a company-wide driving policy is an effective means of developing a culture of road safety.
+Creating a company-wide safe travel policy is an effective means of developing a culture of road safety.

-It is important staff understand their responsibility when driving a company vehicle and what employers expect of them.
+It is important employees understand their responsibilities when driving a company vehicle and what their employer expects of them.
 A fleet policy could include individual rewards for staff as well having an overall benefit to the cost and reputation of the organisation.

-To help with creating your own safe driving policy we have provided access to:
+To help with creating your own safe travel policy we have provided access to: